databendlabs/databend/README.md

 ## 🚀 Why Databend

-- **Cloud-Friendly**: Works with cloud storage like AWS S3, Azure Blob, Google Cloud Storage, Alibaba Cloud OSS, Cloudflare R2, Wasabi or MinIO, etc.
+- **Cloud-Friendly**: Seamlessly integrates with various cloud storages like AWS S3, Azure Blob, Google Cloud, and more.

-- **High Performance**: Rust-built with SIMD and vectorized processing for top-speed analytics.
-[ClickBench](https://databend.rs/blog/clickbench-databend-top).
+- **High Performance**: Built in Rust, utilizing SIMD and vectorized processing for rapid analytics.
+[See ClickBench](https://databend.rs/blog/clickbench-databend-top).

-- **Cost-Efficient Elasticity**: Unique architecture allows for separate scaling of storage and computation, optimizing both costs and performance.
+- **Cost-Efficient Elasticity**: Innovative design for separate scaling of storage and computation, optimizing both costs and performance.

 - **Easy Data Management**: Integrated data preprocessing during ingestion eliminates the need for external ETL tools.